AJMartel/iOWatch/README.md

   Atmega328 microcontroller with 8Mhz oscillator clocked at 1Mhz
   DS3231 real-time clock
   CR2032 3V 225mAh battery

+  For full guide on how to upload the code to the iO watch visit this [link](http://mblazevic.com/iowatch-preparation/).

   ## Authors

 * **Marijo Blazevic**